MathuC/face-to-emoji/README.md

 ### Structure
 #### Layers
 - **Input** - Shape: (48, 48, 1): The model expects grayscale images with dimensions 48x48 pixels.
 - **Convolutional layers**: These layers are the core building blocks of the CNN.
-They detect edges and corners and when they are deeper in the CNN, they learn more complex patterns like textures, shapes, and patterns.
+They detect edges and corners and when they are deeper in the CNN, they learn more complex patterns like shapes and textures.
 - **Pooling layers**: Each pooling layer reduces the spatial dimensions by taking the maximum value over a 2x2 window, reducing computational complexity while retaining important features.
 - **Dropout layers**: These layers randomly set a percentage of the neurons to zero during training, which helps prevent overfitting.
 - **Flatten layer**: This layer is just used to prepare the data for the fully connected (dense) layers by converting the multi-dimensional tensor into a 1D vector.